opennms-forge/onms-k8s-poc/README.md

   * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
   * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).
 Check [here](https://github.com/kubernetes-sigs/gcp-filestore-csi-driver/blob/master/docs/kubernetes/fsgroup.md) for more information.
   * Keep in mind that the minimum size of a Google Filestore instance is 1TB.
+  * Keep in mind that a new PVC will be in place if the environment gets recreated, meaning new Filestore instances.

 * A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances.